Masks must be worn correctly, covering both the nose and mouth.

 To justify on medical grounds, the person must produce a certificate issued by a specialist authorised to practise under his or her own professional responsibility pursuant to the law of 23 June 2006 concerning medical professions (loi du 23 juin 2006 sur les professions médicales) or the law of 18 March 2011 concerning professions relating to psycological matters (loi du 18 mars 2011 sur les professions de la psychologie).

-- Customers in catering establishments and bars if they are seated at a table;
+- Customers in catering establishments and bars if they are consuming food or beverages at a table;

-- Individuals performing in front of an audience, including speakers;
+- Individuals performing in front of an audience, namely speakers;

 - Athletes and artists in accordance with Articles 15 and 16.